Matt Hobgood: Professional career

 Going into the 2009 draft, many professional scouts were excited about Hobgood; he was expected to be picked towards the bottom of the first round.
 The Baltimore Orioles picked him even higher, with the 5th overall selection in the 2009 Major League Baseball draft.
 He signed his first professional contract on June 27, 2009, and began his career with the Bluefield Orioles of the Appalachian League the following day.

 Hobgood's professional career did not turn out as scouts expected.
 The same blazing fastball which he had used to dominate high school never materialized with regularity in the pros.
 He struggled with various arm injuries throughout his professional career.

 In 2009, he had a 1-2 record with a 4.72 ERA in eight games started.
 He played for the Single-A Delmarva Shorebirds during the 2010 season.
 He missed the 2012 season due to surgery to repair a loose shoulder capsule, which was performed by noted shoulder specialist, Dr. Craig Morgan, of the Morgan-Kalman Clinic in Wilmington, Delaware.
 In 2013, he became a relief pitcher.
 He began the 2015 season with the Bowie Baysox of the Double-A Eastern League, but his season ended after six games when he required arthroscopic surgery on his right shoulder to remove a bone spur.
 Hobgood elected free agency in November 2015, ending his time in the Orioles system.
 He never again pitched for any MLB system.

 In 2016, Hobgood signed to play with the Joliet Slammers, a member of the Independent Frontier League, but was placed on the suspended list in April 2016 and never appeared in a game for the team.
 In November 2016, Hobgood announced he would be switching to a batting player in an attempt to make it back into affiliated baseball.
 But his baseball career never restarted.
 Shortly thereafter, in 2017, he retired from professional baseball.

 Personal life

 Hobgood was six years old when his father, Rick, was diagnosed with colon cancer.
 He subsequently died in 2005, when Hobgood was 14 years old.

 Hobgood has been very religious all his life.
 A Christian, he was known already in high school not to drink or use drugs, and to be very respectful to others.
 He did, however, struggle to control his weight, sometimes using food as a relief from stress.
 Considering his congenitally large frame, maintaining proper weight has been a focus of his throughout his life.

-As of a 2019, according to a detailed profile in The Athletic that appeared in April of that year, Hobgood and his wife Katie had four children, and Hobgood worked as a door installer.
+In 2019, according to a detailed profile in The Athletic that appeared in April of that year, Hobgood and his wife Katie had four children, and Hobgood worked as a door installer.
+By 2021, Hobgood and his wife were realtors in Peoria, Arizona.